Breathing Techniques to Tone the Vagus Nerve: A Simple Guide

 Diaphragmatic breathing

 Diaphragmatic breathing, also known as belly breathing, is a technique that involves breathing deeply into your belly rather than your chest.
 This type of breathing stimulates the vagus nerve and promotes relaxation.
+Diaphragmatic breathing for vagus nerve health is especially beneficial.
 To practice diaphragmatic breathing, follow these steps:

 • Find a comfortable seated position, either in a chair or on the floor.